hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 We keep the spirit of simplicity also for the actual implementation.

 The solution only needs to be able to read a configuration file and set the power plant mode.

-We'll use a hierarchical configuration.
+We use a hierarchical configuration outlined above.
 Each entry has a start time, end time, and a mode.
 Entries can also have specific date, weekdays, or none of this.
 Date-specific entries take precedence over weekday-specific entries, which take precedence over entries without any of these.
 If no entry is found for given time, the default mode is used.